AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

+**Q**: How do I edit student information if I input anything wrong?<br>
+**A**: StudentConnect so far does not support edit function.You may use the command `delete INDEX` frist and then recreate the student

+**Q**: If I add a lesson on the day of the lesson itself, is it counted as being outdated?<br>
+**A**: No, your lesson will only delete/update itself(depending on the type of the lesson) after the date of the lesson has passed.
+For example, if today is 2025-10-29 and your lesson is set on that day.
+It will only be considered outdated on 2025-10-30.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues